Brockton McKinney: Career

 McKinney has co-written the films Sick and the Dead for Brain damage films and Rodney Cecil: Psycho Hero for American Shark Pictures.
 The latter was included in the top 5 "blood-on-a-budget" films from Rue Morgue.
 His short stories have been published in Horror Garage magazine, and volumes 1 & 3 of the anthology Pulp Empire.

 His current work on the comic book series Ehmm Theory with artist and co-creator Larkin Ford has been hailed as "arguably the best three opening pages of the year so far" by Fangoria Magazine (2013) It was reported that Ehmm Theory issue #1 had sold-out at the distribution level on its opening day.

-Ehmm Theory to return May 2014 with Free Comic Book Day edition.
+Ehmm Theory to return in May 2014 with Free Comic Book Day edition.

 Red Stylo announced in March 2014 that McKinney and artist Bridgit Connell would be one of the creative teams on the Killer Queen comic book anthology.

-Action Lab Comics to publish new Ehmm Theory miniseries solicited for a September 2014 entitled "Everything & Small Doses".
-Strange Kids Club magazine called the book "beautiful insanity" and adds "you’ll love Ehmm Theory with every ounce of crazy that lives in your head."
+Action Lab Comics to publish new Ehmm Theory miniseries solicited for September 2014 entitled "Everything & Small Doses".
+Strange Kids Club magazine called the book "beautiful insanity" and adds "You’ll love Ehmm Theory with every ounce of crazy that lives in your head."

 McKinney and creator Brett Uren team-up on the story Home Invasion for the Torsobear : Yarns from Toyburg anthology to critical acclaim.
 A Place to Hang Your Cape website gushes "a graphic novel that epitomises the medium, offering the reader both a conventional expectation in that it delivers the visual punch only a graphic novel can deliver, and challenging the reader as to how far the fusion of adult themes with a child-friendly setup can be accepted."

-McKinney was named as the new creative director for the NC COMICON in March 2015.
+McKinney was named the new creative director for the NC COMICON in March 2015.
 "As well as being an accomplished writer, Brockton has been helping the NC Comicon behind the scenes for years, and with the recent growth of this fan-favorite show we were thrilled to offer him a permanent position with our convention."

 Action Lab Comics and Full Moon Features announced a new comic book series "Gingerdead Man" based on the films of the same name, and written by McKinney.
 Danger Zone publisher Jason Martin adds, “We here at Action Lab are fans of the Full Moon Features properties, and we knew that once we had the rights to publish Puppet Master comics, we also needed to bring some of Full Moon’s other fabulous gonzo creations to the comic book world.
 Gingerdead Man is one such concept begging to be further unleashed, and Brockton McKinney is the perfect man for the job!”

 Action Lab Comics announced a new all-ages comic book series Zoe Dare versus the Disasteroid written & co-created by McKinney and illustrated & co-created by Andrew Herman.
 The series follows the exploits of a female stunt person tasked with saving the Earth from an impending alien invasion and debuts in June 2016.